Top 47 ETL Interview Questions & Answers (2025)

 A multi-step approach can help ensure accurate ETL testing:

 2. Data Integrity Check: Here, the tester confirms that the transformations didn’t compromise the data’s integrity.
-They need to understand thoroughly the business rules that govern these transformations, as data discrepancies can result from complex transformation logic.
+They need to understand the business rules governing these transformations, as data discrepancies can result from complex transformation logic.

 3. Verification of Data Transformations: To validate the transformation rules, the tester would select a sample of data and trace its journey from the source to the destination system.
-They would manually calculate the expected results of transformations and compare these to the actual results.
+They would manually calculate and compare the expected transformation results to the actual results.

 4. Check for Data Duplication: Duplicate entries can affect the accuracy of analyses, so testers should include a check for duplicate data in their testing strategy.

-5. Performance Testing: Finally, it’s crucial to evaluate the performance of the ETL process.
-It needs to run in a reasonable time and without straining the resources of the system.
-ETL testing should, therefore, include performance and load testing.
+5. Performance Testing: Finally, evaluating the performance of the ETL process is crucial.
+It needs to run in a reasonable time and without straining the system’s resources.
+Therefore, ETL testing should include performance and load testing.

 16. You have a table with a company payroll schema.
 Due to an ETL error, an INSERT was used instead of updating salaries in the ‘employees’ table.
 Find the current salary of each employee.